Idharkuthane Aasaipattai Balakumara: Release

 Idharkuthane Aasaipattai Balakumara was released on 2 October 2013, in nearly 200 screens in Tamil Nadu.

-Box office

-The film had 100% occupancy on first day, collecting ₹90 million which was the biggest opening for a Sethupathi film to that point.
+It was previously scheduled for 27 September but delayed as Gokul and Siddharth Vipin wanted to perfect the background score.

 Critical reception

 M. Suganth of The Times of India gave 3.5 out of 5 stars and wrote the film "lacks the sophistication of a Soodhu Kavvum or Pizza but makes up for it in sheer likeability".
 Suganth added, "His debut Rowthiram was an uneven effort but in Idhaaba, Gokul is more surefooted, deftly weaving plotlines and confidently untying the knots in his script".
 IANS gave 3.5 out of 5 and wrote Idharkuthane Aasaipattai Balakumara (IAB) doesn't merely entertain, but also addresses a domestic issue with a very strong dose of humour.
 It's undoubtedly one of the smartest yet funniest Tamil films in recent times.
 S. Saraswathi of Rediff.com gave 3 out of 5 stars, wrote "Director Gokul in his film, Idharkuthane Aasaipattai Balakumara has created some weird, quirky and offbeat characters in hilarious situations who keep the audience entertained, writes" and called it a "laugh riot".
 In contrast, Baradwaj Rangan wrote for The Hindu, "Gokul's Idharkuthane Aasaipattai Balakumara isn't a lazy movie.
 It is, in fact, the opposite.
 There's too much of everything — too much plot, too much mood, with three narrative strands infused with three unique sensibilities".
 He concluded that the film provided "Some mild laughs" and "Lots of tedium".